project-alice-assistant/docs/docs/skill-development/your-first-skill.md

 ### `You don't care` directories and files explained

-- .github: Contains a template for pull requests that other users could open on your :skill:skill: as well as a Github workflow that validates your :skill:skill: everytime your push modifications
+- .github: Contains a template for pull requests that other users could open on your :skill:skill: as well as a GitHub workflow that validates your :skill:skill: everytime your push modifications
 - .editorconfig: It's a file that tells your editor, if compliant to that norm, some of our code guidelines
 - .gitignore: A file that tells Git what files should be ignored and not pushed online when you commit your changes
 - .gitlab-ci.yml: Once published, your :skill:skill: is automatically mirrored on Gitlab.
 This file contains a workflow that validates and tests your :skill:skill: